0xReki/0xreki.github.io/_posts/2021/2021-07-12-3rd-light-doman-open.md

   - same wind tile as the first 4 discards (suufonsu renda) [^advanced-doman-rules]
   - 4 kan not from the same person (suukaikan) and [^advanced-doman-rules]
   - triple ron (sancha hou) [^advanced-doman-rules]
-- no abortive draw for 4 riichi (suucha riichi)
+- **no abortive draw** for 4 riichi (suucha riichi)
 - mangan at draw (nagashi mangan) possible [^special-yaku]

-If a player is late by more than ten minutes they are replaced by a substitute player for the hanchan.
+If a player is late by more than ten minutes, they are replaced by a substitute player for the hanchan.

 ### On Missed Games and Substituted Players